GoodNightBuddy/food-delivery-sf4kd/README.md

 # About

+You can buy products only from one shop.
+To buy products from another shop, you should remove previous shop products from cart.
+It was additional task requirement.

 Main technologies are: React, Redux, Chakra UI for client side and Express with PostgreSQL on the server.
 Both parts writed with Typescript.

 I good understand, that code structure and cleanliness leaves much to be desired.
 But I have only 3 days for this test task and it was done in a hurry.
 Redux or Firebase are installed just because I planned to give more fuctionality to this app, but met some problems, unfortunatelly.